The Skimm

 The Skimm (styled theSkimm) is an American media company, founded in 2012 by Danielle Weisberg and Carly Zakin, providing a subscription-only newsletter.
 The newsletter is a digest of news stories intended to be simple and easy to read.
-The company has come under fire recently for its treatment of its employees, particularly pregnant women, who were the first to be eliminated during the latest round of layoffs.
-As of 2023, the company is financially uneasy as it has reduced its workforce by over 20% over the last four months.

 History

 theSkimm was started in 2012, when founders Weisberg and Zakin left their jobs as producers at NBC.

 In June 2016, theSkimm raised $8 million in Series B funding to move into video with the launch of Skimm Studios.
 The round was led by 21st Century Fox and included early backers RRE Ventures, Homebrew and Greycroft Partners.

 In the fall of 2016, theSkimm interviewed 12 of the major candidates for U.S. President and registered 110,000 people to vote in the 2016 election.

 On March 15, 2018, theSkimm raised a $12 million funding round led by Google Ventures, along with Spanx founder Sara Blakely.

-In October 2018, theSkimm announced that they have over 7 million subscribers.
+In October, it announced that they have over 7 million subscribers.

-In April 2019, theSkimm acquired texting platform Purple.